 At the onset of the pandemic and remote learning, one of the top concerns was how to keep remote students engaged.
 Over the past several months, teachers have had plenty of time to experiment and troubleshoot—and they’ve learned what works best with various types of students.
 But there are some best practices to be aware of.
 Administrators can help instructors aligning their curriculum select and develop the models most likely to meet student learning needs.

 Brian Galvin is the chief academic officer at Varsity Tutors and an expert in virtual learning.
-While online learning is creating confusion and frustration for many during the pandemic, especially in terms of facilitating personal interactions between teachers and students, Galvin says that he believes online learning “has the power to be more interactive and participatory than in-person learning for many teachers and learners.”
+While online teaching and learning is creating confusion and frustration for many during the pandemic, especially in terms of facilitating personal interactions between teachers and students, Galvin says that he believes online learning “has the power to be more interactive and participatory than in-person learning for many teachers and learners.”
 He acknowledges, though, that “getting there has a bit of a learning curve.”

 One recommendation that Galvin offers teachers is to identify the channels of communication available in their online classes and how they will best leverage each of them.
 “You don’t, for example, want to have to juggle dozens of private chats throughout the class for something that a poll or a fast-moving group chat can aggregate all in one place for you.
 For example, he says, an instructor might communicate to students how they should use these tools to interact during the class:

 - Private chats are for questions that students have for the teacher, but not for their quick answers to you.
 Students can also ask those verbally, but if you have a question and don’t want to ask publicly, private chat is the perfect choice.